December 3rd, 2015

 Since then, readers have been in touch asking if they can still order signed copies and, after discussing with Porter Square, we’ve decided to make the offer permanent.
 So it’s now official!
 Signed, personalized copies of The Song of Achilles are available year-round, and in ordering them you’re also supporting a terrific indie bookseller.
-Here’s how you get one: 1) Follow this link for the paperback, or this one for the hardback and place your order.
+Here’s how you get one: 1) Follow this link*.
 2) In the “order comment” section of the order form, please say that you’d like it signed by me, and include the name of the recipient and any personal message you’d like me to add.
 And yes, ordering one for yourself is okay!

 I feel so grateful to have such wonderful and supportive readers.
 Thank you!

 UPDATE, August 2014: Porter Square Books now ships internationally!

 *UPDATE, August, 2016: I’ve left the Boston area, so the link above has been changed to the current lovely indie bookstore that’s co-ordinating this, Main Point Books in Wayne, PA.